mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 ## Feature Groups

-Groups the Fixture Type Attributes into a structured way for easier access and finding.
+Groups the Fixture Type Features into a logical way for easier access and search.

 ## DMXBreak